-For reasons I explained in this post, I usually recommend skipping the extended warranty if you are offered the option to purchase one when you buy a new computer.
+For reasons I explained in this post, I usually recommend skipping the extended warranty when you buy a new computer or mobile device.

-If you happen to have an Apple device that’s covered by an AppleCare Protection Plan, it just might already qualify to receive a new battery under the plan.
+And guess what?
+If you happen to have an Apple device that’s covered by an AppleCare Protection Plan, it might already qualify to receive a new battery at no charge under the plan.

 In years past, Apple would make you wait until a covered device’s battery degraded to the point where it would only retain 50% or less of its rated maximum charge before they would replace the battery under AppleCare.
 But they have since upped that threshold to 80%.

 The 80% threshold applies to the batteries in all AppleCare covered Macs, regardless of how old the machine happens to be.
-Apple mobile devices purchased after April 10, 2015 also qualify.
+Apple mobile devices purchased after April 10, 2015 qualify as well.

 Bottom line: If you own an AppleCare covered Mac, you should check to see if its battery will retain at least 80% of its maximum charge.